Leah Berenson

 Despite a lack of awareness, POTS is thought to be a fairly common ailment affecting 1-3 million Americans.
 It is unknown what causes POTS but researchers have found that it is more common in women and likely develops during adolescence or in young adulthood.
 For most patients suffering from POTS symptoms occur from a combination of things.
 Because circulation becomes disrupted there is often a lower amount of blood being circulated through the body.

 The production of hormones like adrenaline becomes higher and excessive pooling of the blood occurs below the heart when standing upright.
 It typically takes people 1-5 years to be made aware of this condition, even with extensive diagnostic testing.
-An estimated 59% of patients are unheard by healthcare providers and report being told “the symptoms are all in your head”.
+An estimated 59% of patients are unheard of by healthcare providers and report being told: “The symptoms are all in your head”.
 There are not many autonomic specialists in the US so seeking guidance can be both daunting and challenging.

 Treatment for POTS.

 There is no known cure and the underlying cause can be a number of factors.
 Because the needs of each individual vary, there are a few options for managing POTS symptoms.
 Most commonly, diet and exercise, as well as the use of medication.
 The most important factor of the treatment options is large amounts of fluids.
 It is recommended to drink frequently throughout the day and get somewhere between 64-80 ounces per day.
-Adding more salt into your diet will help keep more water in the bloodstream, allowing for more blood to reach the brain and heart.
+Adding more salt to your diet will help keep more water in the bloodstream, allowing for more blood to reach the brain and heart.

-Some substances, such as alcohol, have adverse effects on POTS and increase dehydration.
-Caffeine on the other hand has shown to improve constriction in the blood vessels.
+Caffeine on the other hand has been shown to improve constriction in the blood vessels.
 If one struggles to sleep while POTS is flaring up, it can be helpful to regulate temperature both within the body and externally.
-Each patient’s needs vary and it’s mportant to speak with your Primary Care Provider about how to manage your symptoms and the daily factors that negatively impact your ability to manage POTS symptoms.
+Each patient’s needs vary and it’s important to speak with your Primary Care Provider about how to manage your symptoms and the daily factors that negatively impact your ability to manage POTS symptoms.

 For me, this is a challenging aspect of the condition — looking fine on the outside, but feeling like death on the inside.
 If I have a full face of makeup on and a smile, no one would know anything was wrong.”
 She states.
 This is a good reminder that there are many ailments, even those that aren’t visible, that severely impact one’s day to day.
 POTS is not as well known as it should be because of how life threatening conditions, such as congestive heart failure(CHF) are impacted by POTS.
 Consulting with a medical professional is always the safest choice to make when managing your health.